Crips–Bloods gang war: 1980s

-By this time, the two gangs often identified themselves using clothing colored blue for Crips and red for Bloods; those wearing their gang's colors in the other gang's territory were often targets of violence.
+By this time, the two gangs often identified themselves using clothing colored blue for Crips and red for Bloods; those wearing their gang's colors ('color banging') in the other gang's territory were often targets of violence.
 Non-gang members who mistakenly wore the colors were thus also targeted.
 In 2014, Business Insider wrote that gang colors and tattoos had stopped being used, so members could avoid scrutiny from law enforcement, witnesses to their crimes, or potential employers.
 Instead, the colors started being worn only at gang meetups, and gang identification was done online instead.

+Belize theater

 In the 1980s, many African-descending gang members from Belize living in California (who were immigrants to the U.S. after a 1961 hurricane in Belize) were deported back to their original country.
 This Crips–Bloods war was brought back to Belize City.
 The war in the city grew after the release of the 1988 film Colors, whose plot involves the two gangs in Los Angeles.
 By 2012, there were 20 to 25 different gangs in the city with some affiliation to either the Crips or Bloods.
 The war has continued due to conflicts in drug distribution; cocaine left in the ocean by drug cartels has washed up on the shores of Belize for years.

+Prelude to 1992 Los Angeles truce

 In the summer of 1987, as a response to the crack epidemic, LAPD officers started Operation Hammer in Los Angeles, which had a goal of "[making] life miserable" for gang members by arresting them for misdemeanors like traffic citations.
 Large numbers of arrests were made daily.
 They also performed raids which vandalized local homes; this and similar "gang-like" behavior lead to mass violence and arson.
 The reaction to the violence among some was a sense of "solidarity" that led to discussions (starting in summer 1988) of a ceasefire in the gang war amongst the members of the Bounty Hunter Bloods, Grape Street Crips, Hacienda Village Pirus, and the PJ Watts Crips.

 In the years leading to the 1992 truce, despite talks of peace negotiations, gang-related crime was at a peak in Los Angeles.
 Skipp Townsend, a Rollin' 20 Blood from the West Adams neighborhood, said of the time: "I mean, I couldn't even pump gas.
 I couldn't go to the grocery store.
 I couldn't do anything without interacting with someone who would want to hurt me, or I'd have to hurt them."
-In 1990, the L.A.
-County Sheriff's Department (LASD) identified 22,594 Crips and 8,251 Bloods in their jurisdiction.
+In 1990, the Los Angeles County Sheriff's Department (LASD) identified 22,594 Crips and 8,251 Bloods in their jurisdiction.
 By this time, both gangs started fighting for territory from the growing, majority-Hispanic 18th Street gang, which the LASD found to have 6,000 members.